Q1. How can I get an application pack?

 Q26.
 What can I do if my application is rejected?

-A. We provide feedback when asked.
-If the panel feel that your practice or business requires more development we will recommend that you re-apply in six months time.
+A. We provide feedback when asked after the interview stage.
+If the panel feels that your practice or business requires more development we will recommend that you re-apply in six months time.

 Q27.
 What is the difference between the incubators in Holborn and Deptford?